aliason/fertility-rates/README.md

 # Research Project: Analysis of Fertility Rates

 ## Project Description
 This repository contains the code for the capstone project of PSTAT 100 (Data Science Concepts & Analysis) at UCSB.
-Students practice the data science lifecycle on a research topic of their choosing, demonstrating course concepts such as inference, prediction, principles of measurement, missing data, and notions of causality.
+Students practice the data science lifecycle on a research topic of their choosing, demonstrating concepts such as inference, prediction, principles of measurement, missing data, and notions of causality.

 My project explores the decline in fertility rates across select developed nations in the 20th century and seeks to identify its key drivers.
 To this end, I will conduct an in-depth analysis of gender, country, and socioeconomic indicators in Python, applying various data science techniques to address my research questions.